 |The loving son|

 In 1914 Houdini attempted to launch a straight magic show in England called the Grand Magical Revue.
 The show featured several original effects, but the public expected Houdini the escape artist and he soon folded the show.
-But Houdini continued to invent and perform occasional magic, including Walking Through a Brick Wall his famous East Indian Needles trick.
+But Houdini continued to invent and perform occasional magic, including Walking Through a Brick Wall his famous East Indian Needle trick.
 He also once amazed President Theodore Roosevelt aboard an ocean liner with an effect involving spirit slates.

 |The movie star|